-Less common causes of sudden loss of vision (see Table 10: Symptoms of Eye Disorders: Some Causes and Features of Sudden Loss of Vision) include stroke or transient ischemic attack (TIA), acute glaucoma, retinal detachment, inflammation of the structures in the front of the eye between the cornea and the lens (anterior uveitis, sometimes called iritis), certain infections of the retina, and bleeding within the retina as a complication of age-related macular degeneration.
+Less common causes of sudden loss of vision (see see Some Causes and Features of Sudden Loss of Vision) include stroke or transient ischemic attack (TIA), acute glaucoma, retinal detachment, inflammation of the structures in the front of the eye between the cornea and the lens (anterior uveitis, sometimes called iritis), certain infections of the retina, and bleeding within the retina as a complication of age-related macular degeneration.

 Sudden loss of vision is an emergency.
 Most causes are serious.

 All people who experience a sudden loss of vision should see an ophthalmologist (a medical doctor who specialize in the evaluation and treatment—surgical and nonsurgical—of eye disorders) or go to the emergency department right away.

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see see Some Causes and Features of Sudden Loss of Vision).